The Specify Collections Consortium

-Building on 20-years of ongoing software and technical support for digitization and curatorial data processing with Specify, the Consortium will develop a focus on innovating analytical and additional integration capabilities into collections computing.
+Building on 30-years of software and technical support for digitization and curatorial data processing, the Consortium will develop a focus on innovating analytical and additional integration capabilities into collections computing.
 For example, the SCC will develop analytical tools for quantitative analysis of collection holdings, in order to identify a collection’s informational strengths in several environmental areas, including phylogenetic, geographic, climatic, and temporal dimensions.
-Future integrations with web service-based knowledge providers and Linked Open Data architectures promises to enhance data integration, interoperability, and collaborative data processing on a global scale.
+Future participation in Digital Object Model architectures promises to enhance data integration, interoperability, and collaborative data processing on a global scale.

 The SCC collaborates with member institution technical staff to evolve computing strategies with research and deployment of new integrations, standards, and internet technologies.
 For smaller collections institutions, this SCC technology support can wholly eliminate the need for local IT staff through hosting, with updated, secure, database management in cloud-based services.
 Larger institutions and national initiatives will engage with Consortium engineers to co-design larger, information management architectures and platforms and to contribute components to the Consortium’s open source software repositories for the benefit of all Specify collections.
-With the Consortium acting as an extension of institutional IT, large museum and projects have no need to carry the daunting and recurring costs of software engineering to meet core research data processing requirements and to keep up with evolving global architectures.
+With the Consortium acting as an extension of institutional IT, museums have no need to carry the daunting and recurring costs of software engineering to meet core research data processing requirements and to keep up with evolving global architectures.

 Consortium Membership Levels and Benefits

 Founding Partner – $40,000/year/Institution (all institution collections)